sentry-demos/android/README.md

 The MainActivity has 5 buttons that generate the following exception types:

-1. DIVIDE BY 0: **Unhandled Exception** of type Arithmetic Eception
+1. **Unhandled Exception** of type Arithmetic Eception
-2. NEGATIVE INDEX: **Unhandled Exception** of type NegativeArraySizeException
+2. **Unhandled Exception** of type NegativeArraySizeException
-3. HANDLED EXCEPTION: **Handled Exception** of type NumberFormatException
+3. **Handled Exception** of type NumberFormatException
-4. APPLICATION NOT RESPONDING (ANR): **ApplicationNotResponding** Uses an infinite loop to crash the app after 5 seconds and reports event to Sentry.
+4. **ApplicationNotResponding (ANR)** Uses an infinite loop to crash the app after 5 seconds and reports event to Sentry.
-5. NATIVE CRASH: **Native Crash** of type SIGSEGV from native C++.
+5. **Native Crash** of type SIGSEGV from native C++.
 The Sentry NDK sends this to Sentry.io for symbolication

 ## GIF Android Java Exception